-This course builds on the introduction provided by HUMA2010 to the foundational areas, themes or questions within the philosophy, religion and theology disciplines, and the methods of study that are typically employed by them.
-This course is a compulsory part of the Philosophy and Religion major within the Bachelor of Arts.
+This course builds on the introduction provided by HUMA2010 to the foundational areas, themes or questions within the philosophy and religion disciplines, and the methods of study that are typically employed by them.

-1. Critical understanding of key questions and positions within the disciplines of philosophy, religion and theology
+1. Critical understanding of key questions and positions within the disciplines of philosophy and religion

 2. Skills in studying and analysing concepts and issues in the disciplines in question